Estate parking consultation

 Cost to residents

-To cover the costs of the scheme, vehicle owners will be asked to pay from 14 pence a day to park – the bigger and more polluting your vehicle's engine the more you’ll pay.
+To cover the costs of the scheme, vehicle owners will be asked to pay from 14 pence per day to park – the bigger and more polluting your vehicle's engine, the more you’ll pay.

 Blue Badge holders and carers will be able to park for free.